Arrival

 • A physical bank card (check card / debit card)

-• A physical passbook (통장), optional to use but you'll get one
+• A physical passbook (통장), optional to use but you will get one

 • Instructions to download the bank's app

 Set up the app before leaving the branch.
 The teller can help you with initial login.
-You'll need to set up a transaction PIN and optionally a biometric login.
+You will need to set up a transaction PIN and optionally a biometric login.

 • Hardware OTP device: A small physical device the bank issues.
 Less common now.